 especially the Rung Sat Special Zone.

-Most hoped they wouldn't be to long,
+Most hoped they wouldn't be too long,

-as the Monitor's engine continued to drone.
+as the Swift Boat's engine continued to drone.

 Summer of '67 saw heavy fighting at Con Thien,

 in the north on the edge of the DMZ.

 and for miles NVA was all the Marines could see.